Back

 Once you deploy a new Windows device, Windows Autopilot leverages the OEM-optimized version of the Windows client.
 As it stands, this version is already preinstalled on the device, which means that neither the end-user nor the IT professionals must maintain custom images and drivers for the particular device model.

-In place of the reimaging, the existing Windows is transformed into a state that can easily apply the preset settings and policies, install apps, and support advanced features.
 Before you can leverage Windows Autopilot, there’re a few configuration requirements that you’ll need.
 These should sufficiently meet and support some of the common Autopilot scenarios you are likely to encounter.

 After meeting the hardware and software requirements, the next stop should be the Windows Autopilot enrollment status page (ESP).
 Administrators can display the device’s configuration progress on your ESP profile.
 You can also track the installation of applications, security policies, certificates, and network connections as the need arises.